-At its core, anxiety is essentially long term stress.
+At its core, anxiety is essentially long-term stress.
 Every day you live with anxiety is a day that you're placing stress on your body, and both anxiety and stress create fairly common symptoms that can hurt your confidence in social situations and make it difficult to complete everyday tasks.

 Feeling shaky is a common symptom of anxiety, and one that most people have experienced at some point in their life.
-It's sometimes possible for shaking to be the only symptom, or one of the first symptoms people notice when they're feeling nervous.
-There are ways to reduce the shakiness, but unfortunately surging adrenaline makes it hard to control completely.
+It's sometimes possible for shaking to be the only symptom or one of the first symptoms people notice when they're feeling nervous.
+There are ways to reduce the shakiness, but unfortunately, surging adrenaline makes it hard to control completely.

 Shakiness is Something You Need to Deal With in Advance

 The reality of feeling shaky is that the best way to stop it is with prevention.
-There are techniques that can reduce anxiety in the moment, but once anxiety hits it's harder to control than if you never experienced that anxiety in the first place.
+There are techniques that can reduce anxiety at the moment, but once anxiety hits it's harder to control than if you never experienced that anxiety in the first place.

 Why Do We Feel Shaky?

-During periods of intense nervousness or anxiety, adrenaline is being pumped into the body as the "Fight or Flight" system is activated.
+During periods of intense nervousness or anxiety, adrenaline/epinephrine is being pumped into the body as the "Fight or Flight" system is activated.
 It's the reason that we shake before a big test, or when confronted with a dangerous situation.
 Your body is essentially preparing to run.

 When you suffer from anxiety disorders, your fight/flight system is acting out on its own.
 You're receiving these rushes of energy, and your body starts to shake as a result.
 But because you're neither fleeing nor fighting, your body simply continues to shake, and that can cause significant distress for those that are trying to maintain their calm.

 There are different types of triggers.
 Or, in a way, different types of shaking.
 Yet all of them may be due to anxiety.
 Shaking may be caused by: